No time to read the details right now?

 Join Child Care Aware of Washington’s advocacy list for email alerts.

-What happened in Washington’s 2019 State Legislative Session?
+What is happening in Washington’s 2021 State Legislative Session?

 State investments in child care and early learning make up only 1.1% of the state budget.
 Senate Bill 5096 would create a 7% capital gains tax for Washington’s wealthiest residents to provide the state’s early learning system with new, stable funding.

 Status: Senate Bill 5096 passed the state Senate and was scheduled for public hearing on March 15, 2021 in the House Committee on Finance.

 Senate Bill 5377 would increase the affordability of standardized plans on the individual market through the Health Benefit Exchange.
 Currently, people who must purchase such plans can spend up to one-third of their income just on health insurance.
 With SB 5377, legislators have the opportunity to address income, racial, and age disparities by making health coverage more affordable, supporting small business owners who are financially strained by health insurance premiums, and ensuring a faster recovery from the COVID-19 pandemic and economic recession.

 Status: SB 5377 passed the Senate and is scheduled for public hearing in the House Committee on Health Care and Wellness on March 17th, at 8 am.
 If you would like to sign in with your position before the meeting, you can do so HERE.